One of the most common terms used in SaaS sales is the future of inside sales.

 Lead nurturing is so powerful that statistically, 15-20% of leads convert to a sale after not wanting to commit at all!

-With a high velocity sales model, you can capture the buying signals of your potential customers, no matter how feeble they are, and turn them into satisfied customers.
+With a high-velocity sales model, you can capture even feeble buying signals from your potential customers and turn them into satisfied customers.

 4. Make use of a strong inside sales approach